Red-Portal/ray-awesome-papers/README.md

 # Ray Kim's Awesome Papers
-The papers that made stay awake at night.
+The papers that made me stay awake all night long.
 Let me know if you have anything interesting to share!

-# Interests
+## Interests
 * High-Performance Computing
 * Probabilistic Machine Learning
 * Computational Statistics